spectral-compute/scale-docs/docs/manual/comparison.md

   their hardware specifically.
-- Compiling source code directly to AMDGPU machine code should offer greater opportunities for optimisation than working backwards from PTX that has already been optimised for a specific NVIDIA virtual target.
+- Compiling source code directly to AMDGPU machine code should offer greater opportunities for optimisation than working backwards from PTX that has already been optimised for a specific NVIDIA target.

 We believe that ZLUDA fills a useful niche, but that software distributors should have the power to compile their CUDA source code directly to the